“ To His Majesty the King of Prussia ”

 the sheet raised “great excitement in London in its time.
 It represents the moment the troops march from London to Finchley, a place they had to touch in the year 1745 on the march against the rebels (the Jacobites under Charles Edward Stuart commonly known as Bonnie Prince Charlie or The Young Pretender)”. – One of the girls bidding farewell to her lover sells copies of the then published GOD SAVE OUR NOBLE KING .

-It was the hour of birth of the English national anthem
+It marked the birth of the English national anthem

 whose melody shall “originate in the age of James II.
 It was applied to the House of Hanover only on occasion of the rebellion of 1745, however, and by this became widely known.
 From this time also the known text originates, then usually God save great George our king”.